 I’m like you: curious and constantly doing my own research.

-But sometimes the research we happen upon in our quest to be well-informed can be misleading, even downright scary.
-This is bound to happen for many reasons, especially in the world of supplements and nutrition, because when something as important as pregnancy is involved, certainly none of us are looking to take any chances.
-Brands will spin information for marketing purposes, selecting specific studies to present as set-in-stone research while other studies or trials that may be less convenient to a brand’s product and message get pushed into the background, out of sight.
+But sometimes, the research we happen upon in our quest to be well-informed can be misleading, even downright scary.
+This is bound to happen for many reasons, especially in the world of supplements and nutrition.
+When something as important as pregnancy is involved, we are certainly not looking to take any chances.
+Brands will spin information for marketing purposes, selecting specific studies to present as set-in-stone research.
+In contrast, other studies or trials that may be less convenient to a brand’s product and message get pushed into the background, out of sight.
 This kind of subjective presentation of facts is how misinformation begins to spread.

 I am proud to say that FullWell Prenatal was built on transparency.

-That’s why I so thoroughly address your questions and try to do deep dives into every ingredient in FullWell Prenatal here on our blog.
-And lately, I’ve been getting a flood of panicked questions about all things related to vitamin D.
+That’s why I thoroughly address your questions and try to dive deeply into every ingredient in FullWell Prenatal here on our blog.
+And lately, I’ve been getting a flood of panicked questions about everything related to vitamin D.

 Am I getting enough vitamin D?